aholanda/gaos/README.md

 # graphs
-Humble graph module in golang with only algorithms that I've been applied.
+Humble graph module in golang with only algorithms that I've been using.